Buffalo and Susquehanna Railroad: Reorganization and revival

 This asset list helped the railroad greatly in the next couple of years, as demand for coal and other freight began to surge.

 In 1915, the Buffalo and Susquehanna was listed as having traffic Agreements with the Pennsylvania Railroad at Driftwood, Sinnemahoning, and Keating Summit.
 They also interchanged freight with the Erie Railroad at Addison and Wellsville.
 They also had a connection with the New York Central and Hudson River Railroad at Ansonia.
 What is surprising about this list is the fact that the Buffalo, Rochester and Pittsburgh Railway is missing.
 The Buffalo and Susquehanna had a lease agreement with the BR&P to run B&S trains on their tracks for 21 mi, from Sykesville to Juneu, to access the B&S mines at Sagamore, for 20 years.
 Its odd that there was no traffic agreement listed for them to interchange cars in that area.
 In 1917, the Buffalo and Susquehanna Railroad dropped their traffic agreements with the Buffalo, Attica and Arcade Railroad, as well as the Pittsburg, Shawmut and Northern, since they no longer had a connection via the Wellsville and Buffalo Railway.

-Immediately after the reorganized Buffalo and Susquehanna Railroad Corporation dropped the Buffalo extension, it became very profitable once again.
+Immediately after the reorganized Buffalo and Susquehanna Railroad Corporation dropped the Buffalo extension, it became profitable once again.
 The line had an increase in freight and coal shipments due to the war in Europe.
 Dividends once again began to get issued, 4 percent in 1915, increasing to 5 percent in 1915.
 By 1918, the Buffalo and Susquehanna had applied to the Railroad Administration to issue a 7 percent dividend for the year.

 Since the Buffalo and Susquehanna Railroad owned almost all of the stock and bonds of the Buffalo and Susquehanna Coal and Coke company, they profited greatly from these holdings.
 Due to the demands of World War I, in 1918 the Sagamore and DuBois mines were now both the number 1 ranked mines in tonnage, in their districts.
 The Sagamore mine reached almost 1.1 Millions tons, while the DuBois mine shipped out almost 661k tons, for a total of 1,750,337 tons of coal.
 This ranked the Buffalo and Susquehanna Coal and Coke company as the 16th largest coal company in Pennsylvania.
 The railroad got an estimated 35,000 (50 ton) coal cars to move.